-Planning ahead is essential when applying for financial aid.
-The entire financial aid process can take up to eight weeks.
-It is important for you to get started as soon as possible after January 1 to ensure you receive your award in time to pay tuition and fees.
-That’s why the Office of Scholarships and Financial Aid is here to help.
+At the University of Houston, we realize the important role financial aid plays in funding your education.
+In order to have access to this valuable resource in a timely fashion, it is important for you to complete a Free Application for Federal Student Aid (FAFSA) as soon as possible after October 1 (prior to the academic year) to ensure you receive your awards in time to pay tuition and fees.
+Since we know the financial aid process can be confusing, staff in the Office of Scholarships and Financial Aid are here to help.
 Our financial aid advisors are available to answer your questions on a walk-in basis in the Welcome Center or by phone at 713-743-1010, option 5.

 If you do not find the answers to all of your questions on this page, please visit the Scholarships and Financial Aid FAQs page.